 Test results generally can be supplied in one or two days from receipt of sample, depending on the nature of the workup performed.
 If requested, preliminary assessment can be given the same day.
 Flow cytometric results are available within hours, if needed.
 Phone reports are routine, and hard copy is usually available by fax the following day.

-The Flow Cytometry Laboratory uses four-color multiparameter analysis to detect malignant hematopoietic cells in a manner most appropriate for classification.
+The Flow Cytometry Laboratory uses six-color multiparameter analysis to detect malignant hematopoietic cells in a manner most appropriate for classification.

 The laboratory performs more than 5,000 tests per year on the flow cytometric analysis of hematologic disorders (performed on blood, bone marrow, lymphoid tissue, fine needle aspiration, body fluids and CSF, GI and skin biopsies).
 Other flow cytometric tests performed by the laboratory include routine lymphocyte subset analysis and CD34 enumeration.

-Our hematopathologists also works closely with the Cytogenetics and Molecular Diagnostics Laboratories under the direction of Jordan Laser, MD, Associate Medical Director, Core Laboratory (Sr. Director, Division of Cytogenetics and Molecular Pathology) and Chandrika Sreekantaiah, PhD (director of cytogenetics).
+Our hematopathologists also works closely with the Cytogenetics and Molecular Diagnostics Laboratories under the direction of Jordan Laser, MD, Associate Medical Director, Core Laboratory (Sr. Director, Division of Cytogenetics and Molecular Pathology) and Prabakaran Paulraj, PhD (associate director of cytogenetics).